unraid/docs/docs/unraid-os/manual/vm-support.md

 - Add the array devices and cache drive that were setup previously and start the array
 - Add Community Applications plugin
-- From the _Apps_ tab that is n/w available, add dockers and plugins as needed for testing.
+- From the _Apps_ tab that is now available, add dockers and plugins as needed for testing.
 - Note that you can update the Unraid VM just as you would a normal bare-metal Unraid system, by going to _Tools-\>Update OS_